storopoli/storopoli.com/README.md

 ## JavaScript

-By default, all JavaScript[^javascript] is disabled.
+By default, all JavaScript[^javascript] is disabled and I will die on this hill.

+## Syntax Highlighting

+Syntax highlighting is done by [Pandoc](https://pandoc.org/) and automatically switches between light and dark themes.
+I am a [Gruvbox](https://github.com/morhetz/gruvbox) maximalist and use it for everything for years.

 ## Citations